Machine learning with neural networks: Stochastic gradient-descent algorithm

 \section{Stochastic gradient-descent algorithm}

-\seclab{C6S2BPAlgo} The algorithm described in the previous Section applies to networks with any number of layers.
-We label the layers by the index $\ell =0,\ldots,L$.
-The layer of input terminals has label $\ell=0$, while the $\ell=L$ denotes the layer of output neurons.
-The state variables for the neurons in layer $\ell $ are $V_j^{(\ell)}$, the weights connecting into these neurons from the left are $w_{jk}^{(\ell)}$, the local fields needed to update $V_j^{(\ell)}$ are $b_j^{(\ell)} = \sum_k w_{jk}^{(\ell)} V_k^{(\ell-1)} -\theta_j^{(\ell)}$, and the errors associated with layer $l$ are denoted by $\delta_k^{(\ell)}$.
-This is illustrated in Figure \figref{C6S2PartOfMultilayerNetwork}.
-The algorithm is summarised below (Algorithm \ref{bp_algorithm}).
+\seclab{C6S2BPAlgo} The stochastic-gradient descent formulae derived in the previous Section were derived for a network with one hidden layer.
+This Section describes the details of the stochastic-gradient algorithm for deep networks with many hidden layers.
+To this end we need to adapt our notation, as described in Figure \figref{C6S2PartOfMultilayerNetwork}.
+We label the layers by the index $\ell$.
+The layer of input terminals has label $\ell=0$, while layer $\ell=L$ denotes the layer of output neurons .
+The state variables for the neurons in layer $\ell $ are $V_j^{(\ell)}$, the weights connecting into these neurons from the left are $w_{jk}^{(\ell)}$, the errors associated with layer $\ell$ are denoted by $\delta_k^{(\ell)}$.
+In this notation, Equations \eqnref{C6S2MultiLayerFlow} read: